Do you know any interesting facts about South Korea?

 Below, we’ve compiled a list of the most interesting facts about South Korea.

-1. It’s common to ask about blood types
+1. It’s common in Korea to ask about blood types

 One of the common facts is that Koreans think there is some significance to their blood type.
 Their neighbors in Japan are also similar in that way.
 While people in other countries may or may not know their blood type, every South Korean certainly does know theirs.